10 Easy Steps to Building an Interface

-Step Four: Map the source data to the common XML standard
+Step 4 – Map the Source Data to the Common XML Standard

-The eiConsole supports data transformation using a point, click, drag, and drop visual interface.
+The eiConsole supports data transformation using a point, click, drag & drop visual interface.
 Clicking the “Source Transform” icon presents you with two powerful eiConsole components to enable the transformation of the data format output from the Source System into the common XML standard format.
 These are the File-to-XML Editor (File Specification Editor) and the Data Mapper.

 Example 4.
 File-to-XML Editing

 The Data Mapper is then used to generate the XSLT necessary to transform the generic XML format into the industry-standard XML format.
-This is accomplished by dragging corresponding fields from the Source schema (left column with blue nodes) and the industry standard schema (right column with green nodes) to a visual map in the middle.
-Constant values, expressions, tabular mappings, and Java extensions are also supported through the drag-and-drop interface.
+This is accomplished by dragging corresponding fields from the Source schema (left column with blue nodes) and the industry-standard schema (right column with green nodes) to a visual map in the middle.
+Constant values, expressions, tabular mappings, and Java extensions are also supported through the drag & drop interface.

 Example 5.
 Data Mapper Screen